-To be honest, I've lost count -- and I know I'm not alone.
-Email marketers have a lot to compete with in their subscribers' inboxes.
+To be honest, I've lost count — and I know I'm not alone.
+Email marketers have a lot to compete within their subscribers' inboxes.
 That's why a solid newsletter template is crucial to designing an email that people are encouraged to click through.

-Best Email Newsletter Templates
+Free Email Newsletter Templates

-- Pook by Litmus
+- Announcements by Litmus

 - ZURB Ink

 - Bee Pro

 - Campaign Monitor

 - Material Design by Paul Goddard

 - Briar by SliceJack